dask/dask/docs/source/index.rst

            Learn more at :bdg-link-primary:`Saturn Cloud <https://saturncloud.io>`
-        -  |nebari|_ from Quansight provides Dask as part of a Kubernetes-based git-ops manged platform along with Jupyter and other products suitable for on-prem deployments.
+        -  |nebari|_ from Quansight provides Dask as part of a Kubernetes-based git-ops managed platform along with Jupyter and other products suitable for on-prem deployments.

            Learn more at :bdg-link-primary:`Nebari <https://nebari.dev>`